jina-ai/docs/chapters/helloworld/index.rst

     jina hello-world

-For Docker users it's even easier, *no install required*, simply for MacOS:
+If you have Docker you don't even Jina installed for this example, simply run:

+On MacOS:

 .. highlight:: bash